Sensitivity of non-radiative cloud-wind interactions to the hydrodynamics solver: Results

 \subsection{Coarse-graining to a common resolution}

 A new avenue in exploring the evolution of idealised hydrodynamics simulations is to compare the level of mixing in lower-resolution simulations to that in higher-resolution simulations after coarse-graining the latter onto a lower-resolution grid.
 To this end we have devised a 3D grid which is comoving with the median position of the dense gas in a simulation.
-On this 3D grid, we compute mass-weighted quantities for two different grid resolutions.
-These two resolutions correspond to the two lowest resolutions employed in this work, $16^3$ and $32^3$ grid cells.
+On this 3D grid, we compute mass-weighted quantities for a grid resolution corresponding to the one but lowest resolution employed in this work, $32^3$ grid cells.
 No smoothing is applied in this procedure, volume elements whose centres fall within a grid cell are fully counted in that single grid cell.

 We find that in general, the coarse-grained results differ from the corresponding lower-resolution simulation, though they are more similar to them than the non-coarse-grained higher-resolution simulations.
 As a representative comparison with coarse-grained results, we show in Fig. \ref{fig:sphenix_resampled} a comparison between \textsc{Sphenix sph} at all resolutions and when coarse-grained onto a regular grid with $32^3$ grid cells.
 Though there are clear differences between the coarse-grained and original resolution results, they agree qualitatively.
 For the higher density contrast ($\chi = 100$), we find that there is a consistent offset between the converged full resolution simulation and the coarse-grained results, which show similar convergence.
-The coarse-grained mass of dense gas is slightly lower at all times, whereas the coarse-grained mass of intermediate-temperature gas is slightly higher compared to the full resolution simulations.
-This is in line with expectations, where dense gas averaged over a finite volume might drop below the density threshold, and likewise hot and cold gas artificially mix on the coarse-grained grid resolution, yielding more intermediate-temperature gas.
+The coarse-grained mass of dense gas is slightly lower at all times, whereas the coarse-grained mass of intermediate-temperature gas is higher compared to the full resolution simulations.
+This is in line with expectations, where dense gas averaged over a finite volume might drop below the density threshold, and likewise hot and cold gas numerically mix on the coarse-grained grid resolution, yielding more intermediate-temperature gas.
 Similar small deviations are found for all but the \textsc{gdf sph} hydrodynamics method.

 For \textsc{gdf sph} we find differences which change the interpretation of the results.
 As shown in Fig. \ref{fig:gasoline_resampled}, for the lower density contrast ($\chi = 10$), the simulation employing this hydrodynamics method retain a large amount of dense gas at the highest resolution, but after coarse-graining this onto the lower-resolution grid, the dispersal time is in line with the other hydrodynamics methods.
 We attribute this to the large amount of tiny cloudlets formed using this method (see Fig. \ref{fig:slice_plots}).
 When averaging over a grid cell containing a cloudlet and dilute gas, the average density will be below the dense gas threshold.